Doctors for Doctors list

 The most common question DHASWA is asked is “Where do I find a good GP?”
 Asking for help and entrusting your care to another doctor is a big step for many doctors.
 Historically, doctors are not good at having their own GP, nor in seeking psychiatric help if needed.
 In response to this need, DHASWA has compiled** the following list of doctors who have expressed an interest in doctors’ health and are willing to see doctor (and medical student) patients as a priority.
-Currently, the list includes General Practitioners, Psychiatrists and Clinical Psychologists, with a plan to expand to other specialists including psychologists.
+Currently, the list includes General Practitioners, Psychiatrists and Clinical Psychologists.

 Why you need a GP